 6. Filters in a travel design

 Filters are always a matter of situation.
-It’s not easy to understand whether you need to add them or not.
+It’s not easy to understand whether you need to add them.
 You don’t need to add filters when a range of goods is not wide.
 However, the more positions, the harder it will be for users to find what they’re looking for.
 Usually, we try to think through all scenarios of use to make the filtering system useful.
 It’s crucial that you don’t go to extremes.
 It’ll be bad when you offer no filters, as well as when you offer too many parameters.
 The latter ones may irritate the user even more, especially if all of them are required.

 When the user taps on Filters, they don’t want to see a never-ending screen with various parameters.
 It will scare the user off as they may get confused filling it in.
 That is why you need to think out the most relevant options that will be easy to choose from.
 For example, a travel app may require Price, Dates, and Availability.